Facts About NewYork-Presbyterian Hospital Dietetic Internship

 Application, Notification and Appointment Dates for Dietetic Internship Program

-Applicant matching results will be posted on dnddigital.com on Sunday, April 6, 2014, beginning at 6:00 pm Central Time.
+Applicant matching results will be posted on dnddigital.com from 6:00 pm Central Time on Sunday, April 12, 2015 through Monday, April 13, 2015.
 This is the ONLY source of notification for applicants.

 - E-Mail: email@example.com